dubdabasoduba/android-mtn-momo-api/versioned_docs/version-1.0/index.md

 MOMO_API_VERSION_V1="" ## The API version for v1 endpoints, use v1_0 for sandbox and v1 for production
 MOMO_API_VERSION_V2="" ## The API version for v2 endpoints, use v2_0 for sandbox and v2 for production
 ```

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-1. Fork the project
-2. Create your feature branch (`git checkout -b AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin AmazingFeature`)
-5. Open a Pull Request

 ## License